sevagh/xumx_slicq_extra/sliceq22-ideas/README.md

 # sliceq22-ideas

-A collection of ideas that might improve on my first attempt at [music demixing with the sliCQT](https://github.com/sevagh/xumx-sliCQ) (which was submitted to [MDX 2021](https://mdx-workshop.github.io/)):
+A collection of ideas that might improve on my first attempt at [music demixing with the sliCQT](https://github.com/sevagh/xumx-sliCQ) submitted to [MDX 2021](https://mdx-workshop.github.io/)

 ### Better 2014 sliCQT